-We publish books of long-term intrinsic value with Polar Bear & Company.
+Our books have themes of long-term intrinsic value and are published through our imprint, Polar Bear & Company.

-Polar Bear & Company produces books that make a difference to our cultural heritage, creative economy and democracy.
-We strive to enhance the quality of life through literature and art.
-We hope to give well-intentioned, creative people avenues for their words, wisdom, wit and other talents so they can reach individuals to create stronger communities.
+Polar Bear & Company publishes books that enhance our cultural heritage, creative economy, and democracy.
+We strive to improve the quality of life through literature and art.
+We hope to give well-intentioned, creative people avenues for their words, wisdom, wit and other talents, so they can reach individuals to create stronger communities.

-Solon Center for Research and Publishing also serves as a space where people from diverse disciplines can examine issues of cultural and environmental importance, while developing connections across social and physical boundaries.
+Solon Center for Research and Publishing is also a platform where people from diverse disciplines can examine issues of cultural and environmental importance, while developing connections.

 Please read more about our community projects HERE.

 The Solon Center, 20 Main Street, Rockland, ME 04841